scssphp/scssphp/docs/README.md

 ## Issues

-Please submit bug reports and feature requests to the [the issue tracker][3].
+Please submit bug reports and feature requests to [the issue tracker][3].
 Pull requests are also welcome.

 Any feature request about implementing new language feature will be rejected.